 - Mental illness (anxiety, depression, PTSD and other disorders)

 In treatment, you’ll be able to answer, “What is an alcoholic?” by learning to identify different triggers and discovering new coping methods.
-Treatment gives you the perfect opportunity to practice these techniques.
+The treatment gives you the perfect opportunity to practice these techniques.
 By the time you leave treatment, they’ll be second nature.

 San Antonio Recovery Center in San Antonio, Texas can guide you to successful sobriety and a happier life.
 Our facility offers:

 Don’t let your alcohol addiction control your life any longer.
 It’s time to conquer your shortcomings and become a better, sober you.
-Call now at 866-957-7885.
+Contact us online or call us at 866.957.7885.